 We pulled into the Nordic ski trailhead, which is basically a parking lot and a tent.
 I looked around and saw familiar stickers, Subarus, running garb.
 Back with the trail family.
 I felt someone behind me.
 I turned around and found my friend Ben Bestland standing behind me.
 He shrugged and said that he came in last night to help crew me, as if it were just across town.
 It’s an eight hour drive.
 I barrel hugged him.

-For KM100, you can’t have pacers until either mile 62 or 6:30pm, whichever comes first.
+For KM100, you cannot have pacers until either mile 62 or 6:30pm, whichever comes first.
 I had two running friends (Rebs and Jillfriend) coming down later that day to keep me company through the night.
 I knew I had a good crew in my corner and a lot of love back home.

 At 5:58am, Ben realized I never grabbed a timing chip.
 Just as I got the velcro to stick, I was ushered over the starting line in the herd.
 I didn’t even hear the countdown.
 The 100M, 100K, and 100M relay all start simultaneously.
 I was one of 242 runners attempting the full 100 mile solo.